Conservative Democrat: 2000–present

 President Barack Obama meets with the Blue Dog Coalition in the State Dining Room in 2009.

 During the 2006 midterm elections, the Democratic Party ran moderates and even a few conservative Democrats for at-risk Republican seats.
 The Blue Dog Democrats gained nine seats during the elections.
 The New Democrats had support from 27 of the 40 Democratic candidates running for at-risk Republican seats.

 In his 2010 campaign for reelection, Walter Minnick, U.S. Representative for Idaho's 1st congressional district, was endorsed by Tea Party Express, an extremely rare occurrence for a Democrat.
 Minnick was the only Democrat to receive a 100% rating from the Club for Growth, an organization that typically supports conservative Republicans.
 Minnick lost to Raúl Labrador, a conservative Republican, in the general election.

 The Washington Post noted the waning influence of the conservative Democratic Blue Dog Coalition voting bloc, losing over half of their previously more than 50 U.S. House members in the 2010 midterms.
 In the 2018 House of Representatives elections, the Democratic Party nominated moderate to conservative candidates in many contested districts and won a majority in the chamber.
 In the aftermath of the elections, the Blue Dog Coalition expanded to 27 members.

-During the 117th Congress with the Senate evenly split 50-50, U.S. Senator Joe Manchin of West Virginia wielded enormous influence as the most conservative member of the Senate Democratic Caucus.
+During the 117th Congress with the Senate evenly split 50-50, U.S. Senator Joe Manchin of West Virginia as the most conservative member of the Senate Democratic Caucus, therefore he wielded enormous influence in that time.
 Manchin refused to abolish the Senate filibuster for non-budget reconciliation-related legislation, but did vote to confirm Ketanji Brown Jackson to the Supreme Court and pass the Inflation Reduction Act.
 During the 2022 midterms, Democrats narrowly lost their House majority, though they gained a seat in the Senate.
 The Blue Dog Coalition was reduced to eight members, the lowest number in its history.
+During the 118th Congress, Manchin was again considered a key swing vote in the Senate, alongside Kyrsten Sinema.

-In 2023, Joe Manchin, described as the most conservative Democratic U.S. Senator, announced he would not seek re-election in 2024.
+In 2023, Manchin announced he would not seek re-election in 2024.
 Manchin left the Democratic Party and registered as an Independent on May 31, 2024.

+By 2026, some conservatives opposing the MAGA movement and Trumpism likewise defected to become Democrats, such as George Conway and Olivia Troye.